-Overcommunicating might feel weird at first – but, remember your colleagues have no idea what you’re up to unless you share this information with them.
-If you are working collaboratively with others, this is especially important so that you’re all on the same page for achieving common goals.
-It is easy to feel out of the loop when working alone from home.
+Overcommunicating might feel strange at first – but remember, your colleagues have no idea what you’re up to unless you share this information with them.
+If you’re working collaboratively with others, this is especially important so that you’re all on the same page for achieving common goals.
+It’s easy to feel out of the loop when working alone from home.
 Set an example by overcommunicating your daily objectives and accomplishments, and encourage your team members to do the same.

 Whenever possible, gather your team members together and host a video meeting.
-Video meetings can be brief, effective, and most importantly show body language and reveal tone, which can be critical to interpreting conversations.
+Video calls can be brief, effective, and most importantly show body language and reveal tone, which can be critical to interpreting conversations.
 Host a weekly meeting with relevant team members and keep everyone in the loop.
-For more on how to conduct highly effective virtual meetings with newly remote teams, click on our blog post here.
+You can find more useful tips on how to conduct highly effective virtual meetings with newly remote teams here.

-Have your calendar available to your team so that they can see when you are wrapped up with a client, project, or personal matter.
-Your team members will know when you are available to answer questions and have work-related discussions, without needing to ping you a dozen times to get your attention.
+Make your calendar available to your team so that they can see when you’re wrapped up with a client, project or personal matter.
+Your team members will know when you’re available to answer questions and have work-related discussions, without needing to ping you a dozen times to get your attention.
 If your schedule allows, block off a time in your calendar each day or once a week for your colleagues to get in touch with you.

-Before you hit the “send” button – take a minute to reread the email or message you have just written.
-This might seem trivial and like a waste of time, but taking that second or minute to review and edit your emails and messages can save a whole lot of time if the receiver misinterprets what you have written.
-People cannot perceive tone clearly over messages, so make sure that your messages are clear and concise.
+Before you hit the “send” button, take a minute to proofread the email or message you’ve just written.
+Take the opportunity to ensure your message and any requested responses or actions are crystal clear.
+This might seem like a waste of time, but taking it can actually save you time later that might otherwise have to be spent clarifying.
+People can't perceive tone clearly over messages, so make sure that your messages are clear and concise.

 Working remotely can be tough.
-Don’t complicate things more with ineffective communication.
-Use these simple tips to minimize errors arising from miscommunication and keep your team working efficiently, together.
-Got your own simple tips for effective communication across remote teams?
-Share them with us in the comments section!
+Don’t complicate things more with ineffective communication and remember to take a few breaks in between to keep the productivity engine rolling.
+Use our simple tips to minimize errors arising from miscommunication and keep your remote teams working efficiently, together.